LandSandBoat/lsb-wiki/What-Works.md

 # Jobs

+Note: All jobs are working and playable up to Lv75.
+It is unknown how much Lv99, i119, and Quest content is complete for all jobs.

 | Job | 75-era | 99-era | 119-era | Quests | Notes |
 |-----|---|-|-|-|--------------------|
 | WAR | ✔️ | | | | Needs confirmation |